 While an undergraduate degree in one of our visual media is desirable, applications from candidates who have majored in other fields also will be considered.
 Your essay demonstrating a serious commitment to a career in this field will be essential, along with the other required application materials.
 If you have prior experience in visual media, you should submit a portfolio illustrating relevant professional work.

 Our Film and Media Arts MFA program is a full-time program, but it can be completed part-time.
 Students are generally expected to complete the 54-credit-hour program within 36 months.
-First year students are required to attend our Film & Media Arts Boot Camp in August before their first semester.
+First-year students are required to attend our Film & Media Arts Boot Camp in August before their first semester.
 Boot Camp teaches you the essential building blocks for production.
-Focusing on a digital skill set, students will work on practical exercises to get up to speed with equipment and orient those with experience to the expectations of the programs in SOC.
+Focusing on a digital skill set, you will work on practical exercises to get up to speed with equipment and learn about the expectations of the programs in SOC.
 Substitutions for Boot Camp are possible.

 American University School of Communication Associate Professor Claudia Myers shares her passion for storytelling through film.
 Myers recently wrote and directed her third feature, "Shadow Girl," starring Olivia Thirlby, Alan Ritchson and Megan Fox.

 Our MA in Film and Production Media is a 36-credit, 24-month program that will help you build a solid professional skill set in film, video, and digital media.
 You’ll acquire professional competencies in scriptwriting, cinematography, lighting, sound recording, and editing, while also learning the historical, conceptual, and aesthetic foundations and frameworks of the art form and the industry.